georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 Unless YOUVE LIVED UNDER ROCKS, you've heard of Wordle_, the online word game that has become wildly popular since late 2021.
-You've almost certainly seen people posting their Wordle games as little green, yellow, and black (or white) emojis.
+You've probably seen people posting their Wordle games as grids of little green, yellow, and black (or white) emojis on social media.

 .. _Wordle:
     https://en.wikipedia.org/wiki/Wordle